stuporglue/solar_scripts/README.md

         python.exe .\steps_sql\dems2mosaic.py D:\SolarResourceData\MinnesotaLiDAR_DSM\fishnet_tiles D:\SolarResourceData\MinnesotaLiDAR_DSM\fishnet_tiles D:\SolarResourceData\MinnesotaLiDAR_DSM\fishnet_mosaic data\MN_Fishnet\MN_Fishnet.prj

+8. QA Step ?

+    Should we have a QA step here to visually inspect the mosaic in Arc and see that the DSMs look good before we run Solar Analyst?

-8. Create a fishnet across coordinates which will work with Solar Analyist, ideally with nice round numbers.
+9. Create a fishnet across coordinates which will work with Solar Analyist, ideally with nice round numbers.
 Input the fishnet into PostGIS in a table like this:

         CREATE TABLE sa_fishnets
         (